 A cover sheet for the application is available on this web page and must accompany the proposal.
 The cover sheet allows the PI to name competent potential reviewers.
 We ask that PI’s approach reviewers prior to submission to confirm their willingness to review.
-Three reviewers are selected by the Chair (David J. Kupfer, MD) or Co-Chairs (Judy L. Cameron, PhD and Paul A. Pilkonis, PhD) to evaluate a proposal.
+Three reviewers are selected by the Chair (David J. Kupfer, MD) or Co-Chairs (Daniel J. Buysse, MD and Judy L. Cameron, PhD) to evaluate a proposal.

-Reviewers are asked to return a substantive critique to the RRC within 5 working days, using the appropriate rating form (also available on this web page).
+Reviewers are asked to return a substantive written critique to the RRC within 5 working days, using the appropriate rating form (also available on this web page).
 Reviewers may also discuss their concerns and suggestions directly with the PI as appropriate.
-After receiving the critiques, the PI is asked to provide a summary of his or her responses to the comments of the reviewers.
+After receiving the critiques, the PI will provide a written summary of his or her responses to the comments of the reviewers.
 The critiques and the PI’s response are then reviewed by the RRC.
-If the proposal is recommended for Departmental approval, the application and all related documentation (reviews and PI response) are forwarded to the Chair of the Department (David Lewis, MD) for review.
-Following approval by the Chair, the Department of Psychiatry Office of Grants and Contracts is notified so that the application may be released to the University of Pittsburgh Office of Research and the external funding agency.
-The PI also receives a formal letter of approval from the RRC.
-To provide feedback to reviewers, all reviews for each application and the PI’s response to the critiques are shared with reviewers.

 Guidance for Special Circumstances